 The Act incorporates the basic principles of ongoing competence and the separation of the registration process from the disciplinary process. the HPCA Act also continues provisions for the declaration of protected quality assurance activities that were previously contained in the Medical Practitioners Act 1995.

-Important key protections are in place, with provisions that will ensure that:
+Important key protections are in place, with provisions to ensure that:

-- only health practitioners who are registered under the new Act will be able to use the titles protected by the Act or claim to be practising a profession that is regulated by the Act
+- only health practitioners who are registered under the Act are able to use the titles protected by the Act or claim to be practising a profession that is regulated by the Act

-- registered health practitioners will not be permitted to practise outside their scopes of practice
+- registered health practitioners are not permitted to practise outside their scopes of practice

-- regulatory authorities will be required to certify that a practitioner is competent to practise in their scope of practice when they issue an annual practising certificate
+- regulatory authorities are required to certify that a practitioner is competent to practise in their scope of practice when they issue an annual practising certificate

-- certain activities will be restricted and will only be able to be performed by registered health practitioners as specified in the Act.
+- certain activities are restricted and can only be performed by registered health practitioners as specified in the Act.